tytydraco/yessleep/out/The_Obsidian_Staircase.md

 I had awoken in the early hours of that fateful morning.
 It had been a Sunday.
-I felt that horrendous sticky heat one gets from drinking way too much alcohol.
-I had hot coals in my throat from all the shots and cigarettes I’d chocked down the previous night.
+I felt that horrendous sticky, sweaty heat one gets from drinking way too much alcohol.
+I had hot coals in my throat from all the shots and cigarettes I’d chocked down.
 Ben and I had gone out with some friends.
 It had been pretty wild.